shopware5/devdocs/source/developers-guide/elasticsearch/index.md

     }
 }
 ```

-The `BlogSynchronizer` implements the `SynchronizerInterface` which defines that a `synchronize` must be implemented, which has a `ShopIndex` parameter to define which ES index has to be synchronized and an array of `Backlog` structs which has to be processed.
-A Backlog struct contains the saved payload, which contains in this case the blog id.
-After all blog ids have been collected, the implementation provides them with the ShopIndex to his own `BlogIndexer` to index these ids again.
-By filtering the selected blog ids over the `filterShopBlog`, the BlogIndexer only gets ids for the provided shop.
+The `BlogSynchronizer` implements the `SynchronizerInterface`, requiring a `synchronize` method implementation, which has a `ShopIndex` parameter to define which ES index has to be synchronized, and an array of `Backlog` structs which has to be processed.
+A Backlog struct contains the saved payload, which contains, in this case, the blog id.
+After all blog ids are collected, the implementation provides them, with the `ShopIndex`, to his own `BlogIndexer` to index these ids again.
+By filtering the selected blog ids using the `filterShopBlog`, the BlogIndexer gets only ids for the provided shop.
 This logic can be placed in the BlogIndexer too, which is a detail of each implementation.

 ### Decorate product search
-Now the plugin has to [decorate](/developers-guide/shopware-5-core-service-extensions/) the ```ProductSearch``` to search for blog entries:
+Now the plugin has to [decorate](/developers-guide/shopware-5-core-service-extensions/) the ```ProductSearch``` to search for blog entries.
 This is possible using following event:

 ```php
 use ShopwarePlugins\SwagESBlog\SearchBundleES\BlogSearch;